swarm-game/swarm/TUTORIAL.md

-There is some rudimentary [Language Server-based editor support](https://github.com/byorgey/swarm/blob/main/docs/EDITORS.md) giving syntax and error highlighting for `.sw` files; at the moment Emacs is supported, and VSCode will be added shortly.
+There is some rudimentary [Language Server-based editor support](https://github.com/byorgey/swarm/blob/main/docs/EDITORS.md) giving syntax and error highlighting for `.sw` files; at the moment Emacs is supported along with VSCode.

 World generation
 ----------------